kyma-incubator/compass/docs/provisioner/08-03-runtime-operation-status.md

 This tutorial shows how to check the Runtime operation status for the operations of Runtime provisioning and deprovisioning.

-## Check the Runtime Operation Status for Runtime Provisioning or Deprovisioning
+## Check the Runtime Operation Status for Runtime provisioning or deprovisioning

+> **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.

 Make a call to the Runtime Provisioner to verify that provisioning/deprovisioning succeeded.
 Pass the ID of the operation as `id`.